 Arjuna in the form of Churna (powder) and Kwatha (decoction) with milk or water can be taken to eliminate several illnesses.

-- Mixing 1 teaspoon fine powder of Arjun’s bark or 10 to 20 milliliters of Arjun Kwath in about a cup of milk and taking it regularly in the morning and evening gives relief in all types of heart disease.
-With its regular use, it gives promising effects in cholesterol problems, high blood pressure, heart-related chest pain (angina) and burning sensation in the chest.
+- Mixing 1 teaspoon of fine powder of Arjun’s bark or 10 to 20 milliliters of Arjun Kwath in about a cup of milk and taking it regularly in the morning and evening gives relief in all types of heart disease.
+With its regular use, it gives promising effects in cholesterol problems, high blood pressure, heart-related chest pain (angina), and burning sensation in the chest.

 - Taking 10 to 20 ml of Arjun Kwath with honey or water controls diarrhea.
 Apart from this, arjuna powder cooked in cow’s milk can also be taken to control diarrhea.